-- Are monitored for effectiveness.
+- Items are monitored for effectiveness

-Collections of canned food, bottled water, used clothing, toys, books, shoes and other household items are sometimes incorrectly referred to as “in-kind donations”, but only supplies that meet all of the above criteria are truly in-kind.
+Collections of canned food, bottled water, used clothing, toys, books, shoes and other household items are sometimes incorrectly referred to as “in-kind donations,” but only supplies that meet all of the above criteria are truly in-kind.